oisinfarrell00/College/Third Year/Operating Systems/malloc/README.md

 One slight improvement that you can give a try is to do less work when we free a block.
 In the implementation as I have outlined we always remove a block from the freelist if it should be merged with another block.
-This might be avoided and I should not give you the solution since guring out what to do is more fun than actually doing the implementation.
+This might be avoided and I should not give you the solution since figuring out what to do is more fun than actually doing the implementation.
 Take a pen and paper and draw what is happening when we free a block and discover that the block before it is free.